2024-25 Fall Classes

 Instructor: Lee Davis

-Examine the aspects of what makes great comics: character design, story development, page layout, penciling, and inking.
-Discover your voice and create comic pages with paper, pencils, and pens.
+Character design, story development, page layout, penciling, and inking.
+Comic pages will be created traditinally with paper, pencils, and pens.
+Color markers will be available for students wanting to color their work.
 All Skill Levels, Infrequently Offered, Activity Level 2

 Instructor: Barbara James